 From a technical perspective, we want to minimize the manual overhead around the switching of certificate authorities and replacement of vulnerable machine identities and be assured that we are responding quickly to cryptographic security events.

 What is the human cost to achieve the level of risk mitigation an automation solution provides?

 I’ve put together a table that you might want to use to estimate the costs in your organization, adjusting the amounts for the set-up in your own organization.
 The calculations are based on managing 1000 machine identities and assuming fully loaded cost of an FTE of $100 per hour (use the calculation: ((a x b) x $100) = c for all lines):

 Over and above all of this, you may want to consider the hidden costs of certificate management, things like: slowing down revenue generating functions, fixing avoidable audit findings and stealing resources from more value-added work.

 Using your business case, you can justify making an investment in a continuous visibility capability that is actively surveilling machine identities.
 You’ll be prepared to rapidly identify unauthorized access and privilege escalation and prevent a horrible breach, thus protecting your reputation from damage and avoiding all the necessary remediation costs.

-Having comprehensive intelligence across the entire machine identity life cycle that includes certificate enrollment, installation, renewal, and revocation to protect and secure authorized, encrypted communications between machines.
+Having comprehensive intelligence across the entire machine identity life cycle that includes certificate enrollment, installation, renewal, and revocation to manage and protect authorized, encrypted communications between machines.
 This level of machine identity intelligence will allow you to avoid much of the cost associated with managing the certificates in your machine landscape—and be confident you’re covered with your boss, your peers and your auditors.